 What has taken place since the start of the program?
 (Activities)

 - TEACCH, UNC-CH: Increasing Access to Autism Spectrum Disorder Specialty Care in Rural North Carolina: A Project ECHO Pilot.
 Partnership with Autism Society of NC, Carolina Institute on DD (CIDD) at UNC-CH and Area Health Education Centers (AHEC).
 Cohort one with Rural Health Group practices was completed in July 2018.
-Recruiting for cohort two is in process but impacted by Hurricane Florence with an anticipated start date in January.
-TEACCH has also completed a behavioral health ECHO cohort and started behavioral health cohort two.
-Attended a meeting of national Autism ECHO collaborative.
+Primary care cohort two launched in January 2019 with a mix of healthcare providers in eastern North Carolina.
+This cohort is also addressing the needs of Spanish-speaking families.
+The mental health ECHO and military community ECHO cohorts are active.

 - Oral Health: NC Division of Public Health, Oral Health section was awarded an HRSA grant to support the oral health workforce through innovative continuing education.
 Objectives include replication I/DD workshop piloted in 2016.
 Project director authored an article on improving access to dental care people with I/DD in fall 2018 Oral Health Equity newsletter.